acorn-io/library/mariadb/README.md

 ### Active - Active recovery from shutdown/quorem loss

-When a cluster is completely shutdown, or has lost a majority of the nodes you need to follow a series of manual steps to recover.
+When a cluster is completely shut down or has lost a majority of the nodes you need to follow a series of manual steps to recover.

 1.)
 Update the deployment with the `acorn update [APP-NAME] --recovery` flag.